Bihermitian Geometry and the Holomorphic Sections of Twistor Space: Introduction

 The importance of these subvarieties lies in their connection to known Poisson structures on the manifold: Some of the subvarieties are the degeneracy loci of a holomorphic Poisson structure while the ones that are new to the literature are surprisingly the loci of \textit{real} Poisson structures.
 At the same time, there are others that refine the structure of both of these loci.
 As a consequence, we can now study the Poisson structures on a bihermitian manifold by using the new tools from twistor spaces that were described above.

-For instance, by applying the general bounds of Theorem \ref{ThmBOUNDS}, we derive in Section \ref{secCTB} an existence result about the subvarieties in bihermitian manifolds.
-More precisely, we demonstrate that there are classes of bihermitian structures on $\mathbb{CP}^{3}$ that cannot admit certain $M^{\delta}$.
-As these subvarieties refine the degeneracy loci of the corresponding holomorphic Poisson structures on $\mathbb{CP}^{3}$, our result provides new information about the structure of these loci.
+For instance, by applying the general bounds of Theorem \ref{ThmBOUNDS}, we derive in Section \ref{secBMBPG} existence results about the subvarieties in bihermitian manifolds.
+In particular, we demonstrate that there are classes of bihermitian structures on $\mathbb{CP}^{3}$ that cannot admit certain $M^{\delta}$.
+As these subvarieties refine the degeneracy loci of the corresponding holomorphic Poisson structures on $\mathbb{CP}^{3}$, our results provide new information about the structure of these loci.

-Along with these results, we derive in Section \ref{SecBPGB} additional bounds on the dimensions of the subvarieties in a bihermitian manifold by using Poisson geometry.
-Before we do so, we apply the general existence conditions of Proposition \ref{PropMPC2}, to show that it would be natural to expect these bounds just by knowing a few simple relations.